 New Zealand Short Term Training Awards give candidates from selected countries an opportunity to gain knowledge and skills through study in specific subject areas which will assist in the development of their home country.

 The New Zealand Aid Programme delivers New Zealand’s official support for developing countries.
 The purpose of New Zealand’s aid is to develop shared prosperity and stability in the Pacific and beyond, drawing on the best of New Zealand’s knowledge and skills.

 If applicants are awaiting the result of an IELTS or TOEFL test, they can note this on their scholarship application form.

 - Application Deadline: Throughout the year

-- Course Level: Awards are available for undertaking one year training in New Zealand (Training Certificate, Internship/work experience programme, graduate certificate and graduate diploma).
+- Course Level: Awards are available for undertaking one-year training in New Zealand (Training Certificate, Internship/work experience program, graduate certificate and graduate diploma).

 - Study Subject: A wide range of short-term vocational and/or skills courses or work attachments are offered.

-- Eligible Countries: Applications for New Zealand-Short Term Training Awards (STTA) are welcome from the following countries:List of Counties: Federated States of Micronesia, Fiji, French Pacific Territories (Wallis and Futuna, New Caledonia and French Polynesia), Kiribati, Marshall Islands, Nauru, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Timor-Leste, Tokelau, Tonga, Tuvalu, Vanuatu, Cambodia, Indonesia, Lao PDR, Myanmar, Philippines, Viet Nam
+- Eligible Countries: Applications for New Zealand-Short Term Training Awards (STTA) are welcome from the following countries:List of Counties: Federated States of Micronesia, Fiji, French Polynesia, Kiribati, Marshall Islands, Nauru, New Caledonia, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Timor-Leste, Tokelau, Tonga, Tuvalu, Vanuatu, Wallis and Futuna.

 - Entrance Requirements: Applicants must meet the following conditions to be eligible for a New Zealand Scholarship: